 - 10.1 An exception to the CPRs is a permission to let a contract without complying with one or more of the Rules.
 An exception to CPRs may be granted subject to conditions.
-An exception cannot be granted where a breach of any UK legislation would be incurred. - Any Director may grant an exception to these CPRs where the value is below £100,000.
+An exception cannot be granted where a breach of any UK legislation would be incurred. - 10.2 Any Director may grant an exception to these CPRs where the value is below £100,000, except for contracts captured by the Provider Selection Regime.
 Any exception to CPRs of £100,000 and above (and up to PCR thresholds) will need the approval of the Director responsible for Legal and Procurement Services or his/her authorised deputy who may grant an exception to these CPRs.
 Applications for exceptions must be made in writing to the appropriate Director and include the exception rule that is requested and the justification for the exception.
 All Directors granting an exception or exceptions will notify Legal and Procurement Services of all exceptions granted at a frequency to be determined by the Director responsible for Legal and Procurement Services.